PatrickMurachovsky/M1/Semana_05/Exercicios/lista_01.md

 II.
 Em JavaScript, a herança é implementada através da palavra-chave `extends`.

 a) As duas afirmações são verdadeiras, e a segunda justifica a primeira.
+E a resposta correta, pois Ambas as afirmações estão corretas, e a segunda afirmação (uso da palavra-chave extends) realmente justifica a primeira, pois é a maneira como a herança é implementada em JavaScript.

 b) As duas afirmações são verdadeiras, mas a segunda não justifica a primeira.